Rohithprovides/orion/replit.md

-# Orion Programming Language
+# Orion Programming Language Web IDE

 ## Overview
 This project is a web-based IDE for Orion, a pure compiled systems programming language.
 Orion aims to combine C's performance with Python's readability.
 The platform features a Flask web server, a native C++ compiler, and a responsive web frontend, enabling users to write, compile, and execute Orion code directly in the browser.

-The language emphasizes direct machine code generation, explicit type annotations, C-style control flow with Python-like readability, and manual memory management for performance-critical applications.
+**Current Status**: Successfully configured for Replit environment with cleaned dependencies and proper deployment setup.

 ## User Preferences
 Preferred communication style: Simple, everyday language.

+## Recent Changes (September 2025)
+- **Dependencies Cleanup**: Removed unused Flask-SQLAlchemy, psycopg2, and email-validator dependencies since the application doesn't use a database
+- **Project Configuration**: Updated project name to "orion-web-ide" and description for clarity
+- **Replit Setup**: Configured proper workflow with webview output type and port 5000 binding
+- **Deployment Configuration**: Set up autoscale deployment with gunicorn for production
+- **Workflow**: "Orion Web IDE" workflow running Flask development server on port 5000

 ## System Architecture
 ### Frontend Architecture